India: State withdraws forced sterilization order | DW | 23.02.2020

 The state government of Madhya Pradesh, India, on Friday withdrew a bizarre circular sent to officials earlier this month, Indian media has reported.

-The circular had directed officials to identify staff members in its Health Mission who had failed to get any man sterilized in the fiscal year ending March 31.
+The circular, sent out on February 11, directed officials to identify staff members in its Health Mission who had failed to get any man sterilized in the fiscal year ending March 31.
 Officials were ordered to persuade at least one man to consent to sterilization by March 31 or facing losing salary or even forced retirement.

 According to a report on the website of Madhya Pradesh's National Health Mission, 3,757 men were sterilized in the state by the end of the second quarter.